paazmaya/naginata.fi/content/en/index.md

 ## In the Past

+-   15-17/11/2013 - Onshukai, the annual main seminar of Jikishinkageryu Naginatajutsu in Chiba, Japan
 -   09-11/11/2013 - [European Naginata Federation the seminar in Brussels, Belgium. followed by Isabelle D'Hose competition](https://www.facebook.com/events/541531802573585/ "Stage ENF + la coupe Isabelle D'Hose le 11 novembre")